Pajeon

 Pajeon is a variety of jeon with scallion as its prominent ingredient, as pa (파) means 'scallion'.
 It is a Korean dish made from a batter of eggs, wheat flour, rice flour, scallions, and often other ingredients depending on the variety.
 Beef, pork, kimchi, shellfish, and other seafood are mostly used.
 If one of these ingredients, such as squid, dominates the jeon, the name will reflect that; e.g. ojingeo jeon is 'squid jeon'.

 Pajeon is usually recognizable by the highly visible scallions.
 It is similar to a Chinese scallion pancake in appearance; however, unlike the Chinese dish (but like Western pancakes), it is made from a liquid batter and thus has a lighter texture.

 Preparation

-It is made by placing jjokpa scallions parallel on a hot pan with vegetable oil, pan-frying them, then ladling onto them the batter made by mixing wheat flour, water, soybean paste, and sugar.
-The pancake is turned over when the bottom holds together and is golden-brown.
-It is usually served with a dipping sauce made of soy sauce.
+It is made by placing jjokpa scallions parallel on a hot pan with vegetable oil, pan-frying them, then ladling onto them a batter made from wheat flour, water, doenjang (soybean paste), and sugar.
+The pancake is turned over when the bottom holds together and is golden brown.
+It is usually served with a slightly sweet dipping sauce called cho ganjang (초간장), which usually consists of soy sauce, vinegar, sesame oil, and other seasonings.